logo

 What is MDMA-Assisted Therapy?

 The California Center for Psychedelic Therapy in Hollywood has completed 4 clinical research trials for MDMA-Assisted Therapy since 2017 under the direction of our founders, Brooke Balliett LMFT and Cole Marta, MD.
-The unique trauma specialists at our center are the most experienced in Southern California- our research has been published in Nature Journal and our clinical director, Brooke Balliett, LMFT, is one of only 7 mentor trainers of MDMA-AT in the world.
+The unique trauma specialists at our center are the most experienced in Southern California- our research has been published in peer-reviewed journals and our clinical director, Brooke Balliett, LMFT, is one of only 7 mentor trainers of MDMA-AT in the world.

 How does MDMA-Assisted Therapy work?